prathap1041220272/ROT-Running-Outoff-Time-app/README.md

 server started at port 4568
 Succefully Connected To DB
 ```
- It will show the response like this in a console.
+ It will show the response like above in a console.
  Click here to check, if it works [https://localhost:4568](https://localhost:4568).

 # Postman